Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 \subsection{Distributional chaos for continuous linear operators on Fr{\'e}chet spaces}

+Distributional chaos of type 1 for linear operators on Fr\'echet spaces has been characterized in \cite{BBMP2013}, and four types of distributional chaos for linear operators on Banach spaces are investigated in \cite{BBPW2018}.
+It should be noticed that in \cite{YLW21} Yin et al. studied distributional chaos for operators on Fr\'echet spaces with respect to the bounded Fr\'echet-space metric.
+In this subsection using results from Subsections~\ref{subsec:DC-group} and ~\ref{subsec:DeC-group} we will consider distributional chaos of type 1 and 2 for linear operators on Fr\'echet spaces.
+With this we reprove some of the results from \cite{BBMP2013}, and we also generalize some results from \cite{BBPW2018} in the Fréchet space setting.

-In this subsection unless otherwise specified, $X$ denotes an arbitrary infinite-dimensional Fr{\'e}chet space.
-The separating increasing sequence $(p_j)_j$ of seminorms on $X$ and the metric $d$ on $X$ are as in subsection 3.4.
+In this subsection, unless otherwise specified, $X$ denotes an arbitrary infinite-dimensional Fr{\'e}chet space.
+The separating increasing sequence $(p_j)_j$ of seminorms on $X$ and the metric $d$ on $X$ are as in Subsection~\ref{subsec:LYC-Frechet}.

 Let $T\in L(X)$, $m\in\bbn$ and $i=1,2$.
 A vector $x\in X$ is called \emph{distributionally $m$-irregular of type $i$} if it is distributionally irregular of type $i$ with respect to the seminorm $p_m$.
-A pair $(x,y)\in X\times X$ is called \emph{distributionally $m$-extremely $\delta$-scrambled} if it is distributionally extremely $\delta$-scrambled with respect to the seminorm $p_m$.
+A pair $(x,y)\in X\times X$ is called \emph{distributionally $m$-extremely $\delta$-chaotic of type $i$} if it is distributionally extremely $\delta$-chaotic of type $i$ with respect to the seminorm $p_m$.
 Similarly, we can define \emph{distributional $m$-extreme sensitivity}, \emph{distributionally $m$-extremely $\delta$-scrambled set of type $i$} and \emph{distributional $m$-extreme chaos of type $i$}.

+\begin{prop} Let $T\in L(X)$.
+Then $T$ is mean-L-unstable if and only if it is $m$-extremely mean-L-unstable for some $m\in\bbn$. \end{prop} \begin{proof} If $T$ is $m$-extremely mean-L-unstable for some $m\in\bbn$, as